 How to Disclose

-For U.S. tax purposes, an RRSP is treated as an investment account, and an election to defer taxation of accrued income must be made annually, on form 8891.
-This election, if properly made, defers taxation of income earned within an RRSP, as long as the contributions were made while a resident of Canada.
-Department of the Treasury form 90.22.1 should also be filed to disclose foreign bank accounts, and the appropriate disclosure should be made on Schedule B of Form 1040.
+For U.S. tax purposes, an RRSP is treated as an investment account, and an election to defer taxation of accrued income is deemed to be made when the RRSP is disclosed on foreign bank account reporting forms.
+This defers taxation of income earned within an RRSP, as long as the contributions were made while a resident of Canada.
+Department of the Treasury form FINCEN 114 (and form 8938, if required) are used to report the RRSP each year.
+Appropriate disclosure should also be made in answering the questions on Schedule B of Form 1040.

 Consequences of Moving